CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 Project_.
 Click it.
 1. Fill in the project name and description.
 1. Select the project type.
 1. Does your project handle personal data?
-Select Yes or No.
+Select _Yes_ or _No_.
-1. Tick the boxes "I am eligible to be a Project manager..." and "I have read and accepted the General Terms of Use for..."
+1. Tick the boxes _I am eligible to be a Project manager..._ and _I have read and accepted the General Terms of Use for..._
 1. Click _Create Project_.

 !!!
 Note